relaycc/.github/profile/README.md

 [Relay](https://try.relay.cc) is the Web3 messaging application platform.
 Private, non-custodial, end-to-end-encrypted messaging powered by the [XMTP Protocol](https://xmtp.com).
 Relay Receiver is a site inbox for any React website to add for their user-wallets, to let them communicate, trade, and connect.

-# Get Involved

-Our Issues and Pull Requests are active

 # Useful Resources

 * [Relay Site](https://try.relay.cc)